-They are your primary line of defense against the elements for the lower half of your body and protect your legs from contact with insects, abrasive plants and even sunburn.
+Pants are your primary line of defense against the elements for the lower half of your body and protect your legs from contact with insects, abrasive plants and even sunburn.

 Hiking pants also serve to mitigate the area of contact between your backpack and your hips — determining whether you’re going to be comfortable on a hike or suffer from rubs and hotspots.
 Let’s take a look at the 5 best women’s hiking pants you can buy in 2023…

-An ideal blend of nylon and spandex makes for a wide range of motion while the articulated knees and mid rise waistband ensures comfort and proper fit.
+An ideal blend of nylon and spandex makes for a wide range of motion, while the articulated knees and mid-rise waistband ensures comfort and proper fit.

 There are front hand pockets, back pockets, and a quick-stash pocket at the upper leg.

 The Prana Halle is an ideal three-season pant.
-For winter hiking and cold climates, you might want to check out the Prana Winter Hallena pants (via Backcountry.com), providing for an increased amount of insulation.
+For winter hiking and cold climates, you should check out the Prana Winter Hallena pants, providing for an increased amount of insulation.

 The stretchy fabric is form-fitting with a full-length cut, offering protection from the sun and abrasive elements.

 In addition, there are multiple pockets (YES!) and gear loops to store those items you don’t want to have to dig through your daypack for.
 Bonus feature?
 These tights have reinforced knees and rear because you never know when you will need to climb up or slide down the terrain.

 The company didn’t skimp on a single feature.